 If Money Were No Object

-Per what I have put forth in my book, “NBG Blueprint - Interconnecting America with a Network of Coast to Coast Bicycle Villages”, if someone were to hand me a blank check to actualize the new economy that will result when all 19 of our other Anchor Cities have an Indianapolis-like Downtown Greenway, this is how the money would be spent.
+Per what I have put forth in my book, “NBG Blueprint How We Will Make the National Bicycle Greenway Real”, if someone were to hand me a blank check to actualize the new economy that will result when all 19 of our other Anchor Cities have an Indianapolis-like Downtown Greenway, this is how the money would be spent.

 Virtual Tour Directors | Points of Interest (POI) cartographer(s) | Anchor City Directors | POI Sales Dir & Staff | Membership Director

 Our Virtual Tour Director will hire two to three NBG Scouts per city (19).
 A 9-month position, their first three months will be on the road research of the city in question.
 They will work with local cyclists to determine all the locations in our Anchor City downtowns where bike riders eat, sleep, shop, play and in other ways recreate.
-Over the winter, they will work with our cartographer to get their results into an online Point of Interest map.
+Over the winter, they will work with our cartographer to get all of these locations connected on an online Point of Interest map.
 It will be this map, that we are also calling a Virtual Tour. that our Point of Interest sales reps can begin selling embellished Point of Interest placements on.

 Here a few words about Landscape Developer firms are important.
 Landscape Developers specialize in designing outdoor environments, especially harmonizing parks or gardens with buildings and roads.
 It was largely the work of Boston based Sasaki, for example, that reinvented downtown Indianapolis as they made the only Downtown Greenway in the world, the 10+ mile Indianapolis Cultural Trail, a reality.

-Along with getting the Landscape Developer ball rolling and hiring NBG Anchor City Directors, one of our first orders of business, will be to contract with a top tier national Public Relations Firm.
-As part of such an agreement, we will require the PR Firms to establish satellite offices in each of our 20 Anchor Cities.
-The PR people will saturate the local media with the virtue of bicycling and our plan to make each of these cities a part of the bikeway that will connect the coasts.
+Along with getting the Landscape Developer ball rolling (once our NBG Scouts, Virtual Tour Directors and Cartographers have done their work) and hiring NBG Anchor City Directors, one of our first orders of business, will be to unleash fire power of all of our public relations people.
+They will saturate the local media with the virtue of bicycling and our plan to make each of these cities a part of the bikeway that will connect the coasts.
 They will deliberate upon the benefits that will come from each of these cities having a Downtown Greenway of their own -

 Instigates bike tourism | Boosts local economy with jobs in Downtown Greenway construction | Boosts local economy with restaurant, grocery and lodging proceeds | Raises profile of cyclists | Celebrates points of interest and historical sites | Increases quality of life as these cities work to make themselves attractive to cyclists | Honor of being on National Bicycle Greenway route | Their having a Downtown Greenway makes them attractive to large employers conventions and business meetings | Minimizes noise pollution | Minimizes traffic congestion | More in Anchor Cities chapter